MULEDASTAGIRIREDDY/cmoscourse/README.md

 + For given values of Kp,Kn,the rise delay is 148ps and fall delay is 71ps for Vm=0.99V.

-  # Lecture 3.2.5   Static and Dynamic simulation of CMOS inverter with increased PMOS width
+  # L5 Static and Dynamic simulation of CMOS inverter with increased PMOS width
 In previous lecture we did simulation for only one condition.Here we will do simulation s fror remaining conditions and we will compare results.

 <img width="686" height="348" alt="image" src="https://github.com/user-attachments/assets/425b500b-d72e-4d17-8deb-4b91e20ef6fe" />